Art, design and trails for a better place

 Specialized in: Watercolors, storytelling, concept-visualization, sustainable living, design, ecology, group dynamics, thrive, process-facilitation and creating/ using digital media inside and outside the Public Domain.

-I work as an artist, trail-finder, Sherpa, blogger, activist, visual storyteller and graphic facilitator.
+I work as an artist, blogger, visual storyteller and graphic facilitator.
 Mostly on my own projects, and as a freelance consultant for networks and for a number of media, organisations and companies including UN, EU and a lot of other organisations that make use of my knowledge on sustainability, design, digital media, psychology, thrive, and can use my visual way of working.